 MICHAEL BOOTH.
 ELITE WATERMAN… WORLD CHAMPION.

-Michael prides himself on the quality and consistency of his performances and believes that success can only be achieved through hard work, self-belief and dedication.
-His goal is always to be number one and he does this through maintaining a balanced life.
+Michael prides himself on the quality and consistency of his performance and believes that success can only be achieved through hard work, self-belief and dedication – words which he continues to live by during both the off season and the racing season.

 - Australian SUP Distance Champion 2017